funkypozzy/firmware/README.md

 My choice was the GK7205V300 + IMX335.
 It was delivered with a stock firmware and a rich featured web interface, but I was completely disappointed when I realized that installing a browser plugin named "VideoPlayTool.exe" was mandatory.
 No chance to access the web interface via Android Chrome since plugin installation is not possible.

 Hopefully the open source firmware OpenIPC was available for this board and the web interface doesn't require special plugins.
+I forked the OpenIPC repository and then I created this branch namend "wifi" (look at the web address, this is not the main repository, but a branch) to do my experiments.

 ## FLASHING THE ORIGINAL FIRMWARE
 Installing the OpenIPC firmware has been a more difficult process than expected mainly because the original firmware was password protected.
 Long story short...
-I was able to remove the lock with BUILDER.
+I was able to remove the lock with the [Debrick](https://github.com/OpenIPC/debrickDebrick) utility.
 Installing wifi drivers and setup wifi connection was even more challenging and this is the reason because I decided to share my experience in this guide.

 ## THESE ARE STILL EXPERIMENTAL SETTINGS FOR MY PERSONAL USE!